 SELECT BuildNumber FROM Win32_OperatingSystem

-The following VBS script will show computer model information on the desktop:
+Use the following VBS script to display computer model information on the desktop:

 winmgt = "winmgmts:{impersonationLevel=impersonate}!//"